w3c/wai-curricula/content/content-author/forms.md

 Clear and descriptive error messages help people with disabilities understand the problem and, if possible, correct it.
 Demonstrate approaches for providing clear and descriptive error messages.

 Authoring tools may not produce accessible error messages.
-When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make error messages acccessible.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make error messages accessible.

 #### Learning Outcomes for Topic